 Buyer’s agents take the emotion out of a property deal.
 “People end up paying way more than the property is worth,” Thomas says.
 “We have auction-only services, where buyers hire us just to represent them in an auction.
 We make sure they don’t get carried away.”

-“Sometimes you have clients who want a particular type of house on a particular street”
+“Sometimes you have clients who want a particular type of house on a particular street.”

 So, what makes a good buyer’s agent?

-Thomas says it’s important to find an agency with good client testimonials and one that specialises in advocacy.
+Aside from passion for the job, Thomas says it’s important to find an agency with good client testimonials and one that specialises in advocacy.
 Agencies that act on behalf of buyers and sellers – especially developers – may have a conflict of interest.

 “The other mark of a good buyer’s agent is they have a good network,” Thomas says.
 “That’s what gives them access to off-market properties.
 Usually, if it’s a one-man, two-man band, they don’t have access to the kind of properties that a 40-member or even 20-member team has.”